 Benara Creek, Lake Bonney SE

-- Permanently wet, non-flowing channel in autumn and spring 2014
+- Creek was dry in autumn and spring 2009.

-- Riparian vegetation consists of remnant low coastal woodland over weeds and introduced grasses
+- Riparian vegetation consists of remnant low coastal woodland over a weedy understorey.

 About the location

-The riparian zone extended over 5 metres wide and comprised native tea tree, wattles and a few gums over a wide range of weeds and introduced grasses.
-A similar assemblage of plants occurred on the surrounding landscape adjacent to the site but a few hundred metres upstream and downstream of the site the catchment was cleared sheep grazing land with scattered gums over introduced grassland.
+The channel had no aquatic species present but the riparian zone extended for up to 15 metres from the edge of the channel and consisted of native tea tree and wattles over a wide range of weeds and grasses.
+A similar vegetation assemblage occurred over the surrounding landscape near the site but a few hundred metres upstream and downstream of the site the catchment was dominated by introduced grasses with small patches of trees and shrubs.

 Special environmental features

-Benara Creek provides habitat for tea trees (Leptospermum) and swamp yabbies (Geocharax), both uncommon records for the region.
+Benara Creek provides habitat for tea trees (Leptospermum), an uncommon native plant in the region.

 Pressures and management responses